marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-intro.md

 ---

-Back in 2012 I wrote a very detailed [JavaFX 2 tutorial series](/java/javafx-2-tutorial-intro) for my students.
+Back in 2012 I wrote a very detailed [JavaFX 2 tutorial series](/java/javafx-2-tutorial-intro/) for my students.
 Many people all over the world have been reading the tutorial and gave very positive feedback.
-So I decided to **rewrite the JavaFX 2 tutorial for JavaFX 8**.
+So I decided to **rewrite the JavaFX 2 tutorial for JavaFX 8** (read about what changed in [Update to JavaFX 8 - What's New](/blog/update-to-javafx-8-whats-new/)).

-The tutorial walks you through designing, programming and deploying an address application.
+This tutorial walks you through designing, programming and deploying an address application.
 This is how the final appllication will look like:

 ![Screenshot AddressApp](/assets/java/javafx-8-tutorial-intro/addressapp.png)